thalesbruno/thalesbruno/README.md

 ## About me

 - 🔭 I have a Computer Science bachelor’s degree and I have been working as IT Infrastructure Analyst for almost 5 years as well as a Web Developer enthusiast.
-- 🌱 Now I am learning Data Science and trying to change my career.
+- 🌱 Now I am focusing in improve my Web Developer skills Data Science to change my career.
-- 👯 I’m looking to collaborate on Machine Learning projects.
+- 👯 I’m looking to collaborate on Open Source projects based mainly in Python.
 - 📫 How to reach me: [thalesbrunom@gmail.com](mailto:thalesbrunom+github@gmail.com)
 - 😄 Pronouns: He/Him